Lewismwaz/Website-to-Apk/README.md

 ---

 21. (a).
 Locate your `Signed Apk` and test it on your mobile device.
-By default, the `Signed Apk` should be saved in `YourAppName/app/release`.
+By default, the `Signed Apk` should be saved inside `YourAppName/app/release`.
 For instance, in this case, inside `C:/Users/LEWIS/MicrooApp/app/release` (as shown below):

 ![39.
 Apk release Terminal Output](images/final-release.png)